 Helios 44M focus thread cleanup

-This post describes the procedure I used to clean and repair my Helios 44M 58mm f/2.8 prime lens after I discovered the focus ring was sticky and gummed up with old grease.
-The pictures which accompany this procedure are shown below as a gallery, or you can view them in a separate tab in full size by following this link.
+This post describes the Helios 44M focus thread cleanup procedure I used on my Helios prime lens after I discovered the focus ring was sticky and gummed up with old grease.
+The pictures which accompany this procedure are shown below as a gallery.

 I recently acquired a couple of these lenses when I bought a Zenit EM and a Zenit 11 35mm SLR which had these fitted as standard lenses.
 They are very useful lenses to own for portrait work.
 They have a great reputation for producing wonderful swirly background bokeh which can be very effective and considering the cost of the lens, (I paid a total of £6.50 for both cameras) it’s the sort of lens which every photographer should own!